lucwho/Semi_Random_Name_Generator/README.md

 ## How to use:

-simply download the script, place it in a folder and create following .txt files
+simply download the script, place it in a folder and run it for the first time.
+After that, the script will create all necessary files in the folder.
-  - Surname.txt
-  - possibleFull.txt
-  - used.txt
-  - usedFull.txt
-  - Firstname.txt

-If you have done that, fill Names in the files firstname and Surname.
+If you have done that, fill Names in the files firstname.txt and Surname.txt.
 After that you can run the code and get your Names.
 Have fun!